opendaylight/docs/docs/release-notes/projects/vtn.rst

 * `Link to Sonar Report <https://sonar.opendaylight.org/dashboard?id=org.opendaylight.vtn%3Adistribution&did=1>`_ (56.2%)
 * `Link to CSIT Jobs <https://jenkins.opendaylight.org/releng/view/vtn/>`_
 *  CSIT covers most of the options in RESTCONF
-*  The 3 node deployment has not been tested well.
+*  The 3 node deployment is experimental and not well tested.

 Migration
 ---------